nathanael-fijalkow/games_book/12_Multiobjectives/mean_payoff_energy.md

 ````

 We use the core reasoning of this proof to build an algorithm solving multidimension lim-sup mean-payoff games ({numref}`12-algo:MMP`).
 Intuitively, we iteratively remove vertices that are declared losing for Eve because Adam can win on some dimension from them.
-Such vertices can be computed in pseudo-polynomial time using the algorithm presented in {prf:ref}`chap:payoffs`, \todo{I need a label on Subsect.
+Such vertices can be computed in pseudo-polynomial" time using the algorithm presented in {prf:ref}`chap:payoffs`, \todo{I need a label on Subsect.
 4.3.4 to cite it precisely.} here dubbed \textsf{SolveOneDimMeanPayoff}, and taking as parameters the arena and the considered dimension.
 Since removing vertices based on some dimension $i$ may decrease the power of Eve and her ability to win for another dimension $i'$, we need the outer loop: in the end, we ensure that $V'$ contains exactly all the vertices from which Eve has a winning strategy for each dimension.
 By {prf:ref}`12-lem:MMP-Eve` and the proof of {prf:ref}`12-lem:MMP-Adam`, we know that this is equal to $W_{\text{Eve}}$.

 ````{prf:remark} NEEDS TITLE 12-rmk:properArena
 :label: 12-rmk:properArena